Yinklins/alx_html_css/headphones/README.md

-Developing a clone headphones site
+developing first page for headphones